lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 > [!Note]
 >
-> The best practice to define a read-only property is to use `getters` without `setters` instead of `writable: false`,
+> The best practice to define a read-only property in object literal is to use
-> because it's more convenient:
+> `getters` without `setters` instead of `writable: false`, because it's more
+> convenient:
 >
 > ```js
 > const obj = {
+>   /**
+>    * This is still accessible, it's prefix `_` is just a appointment to
+>    * developers that this property should not be accessed directly.
+>    *
+>    * The best way to define a read-only property is to use private class
+>    * field.
+>    */
+>   _name: 'John',
 >   get name() {
->     return 'John'
+>     return this._name
 >   }
 > }
 > ```

-#### Clone properties with flags
+#### Clone Properties With Flags

-When we clone an object with `Object.assign` or spread syntax `{ ...obj }`, only enumerable properties are copied, and the flags are not preserved (all flags will be `true` in the new object).
+When we shallow clone an object with `Object.assign` or spread syntax `{ ...obj}`, only enumerable properties are copied, and the flags are not preserved (all flags will be `true` in the new object).

 We can use `Object.getOwnPropertyDescriptors` to get all properties with their flags, and then use `Object.defineProperties` to clone them to a new object:

 ```js
 const user = {}